Madeline Stuart: Career

 Stuart's career began in 2015 when Madeline Stuart first walked a catwalk show at the New York Fashion Week, she made international news becoming the first ever professional adult model with Down's Syndrome.
 She launched her own fashion label, 21 Reasons Why by Madeline Stuart at New York Fashion Week.
-She is also a high-profile advocate of the disability community in Australia and overseas and was nominated for the Pride of Australia and Young Australian of the Year Award in 2015, 2016 and 2017.
+She is also an advocate of the disability community in Australia and overseas and was nominated for the Pride of Australia and Young Australian of the Year Award in 2015, 2016 and 2017.
+In 2016 she opened Birmingham Fashion Week.
 Internationally Madeline was awarded the Advocacy Award for her work in Uganda from Kulture City in 2017, and received the Quincy Jones Exceptional Advocacy Award from Global Down Syndrome in 2018.
-Madeline continually supports countless charity organisations from Veteran Affairs, Special Olympics, Melange, and Step Up for Downs in America.
-She works tirelessly with the charities to further spread her message of diversity and inclusion.
+Madeline supports charity organisations from Veteran Affairs, Special Olympics, Melange, and Step Up for Downs in America.
 She is also the founder and ambassador for Inside Outside Dance in Brisbane, which supports young people with disabilities who want to join the dance industry.